Applying for a Grant

 The amount of funding your are applying for must be based on a financial plan.

 A working grant is meant for personal living expenses during the grant period.
-In your application you may present the part meant for living expenditures as one expense.
 It is also possible for a working group to apply for a working grant.

 Organizations can’t apply for working grants.
 If some sort of salaried work is involved in the organization’s project, it is seen as applying a grant for the expenditures of the project.